djungowski/mpi3/README.md

 	sudo ./mpi3.py

-If you want to run mp3i in the debug mode you can do so by running
+If you want to run mpi3 in the debug mode you can do so by running

 	sudo ./mpi3.py --debug

+If you want to run mpi3 with a mocked player (in case you can't use mplayer):

+	sudo ./mpi3.py --mock-player

 If you want to run mpi3 as daemon